The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 1. Disclose Your CPL

-• When stopped by law enforcement, officers likely already know you hold a CPL.
+• When stopped by law enforcement, officers likely already know you hold a Concealed Pistol License (CPL).
 Be upfront about your CPL status, disclose if you’re carrying a firearm, and inform them of its location in the vehicle.

 2. Do Not Carry While Intoxicated